evanx/redishub-legacy/README.md

 Later we will support archiving lists, sets, zsets and geos.

-We will publish the archive via CloudFlare on the domain `cf.redishub.com` so that:
+We will publish the archive via CloudFlare on the domain `cdn.redishub.com` so that:
 - the data that you make public can be served in volume by CloudFlare

 This means that data accessed from some region of the globe, will be cached there for 3 minutes, and served immediately by CloudFlare.

 Ideally the archive should be seamless, although read-only requests might be HTTP redirected to get unmodified data:
-- `archive.redishub.com` for unmodified data
+- `cdn.redishub.com` for recently unmodified data
 - `replica.redishub.com` for recently modified data

 Another plan is to develop a PostgreSQL-based back-end for Redis commands, if that doesn't already exist ;)